brettonw/namespace-include.js/README.md

 The mechanism runs your imported module in a separate VM context and returns `module.exports`.
 The exported object is available through the variable you assigned it to (in this case, `myModule`).
 Depending on the usage, the net effect is usually similar to a singleton with static methods on it (think of it like `Math`, where you say something like `var y = Math.sin(x);`).

-The primary benefit of this approach is that you avoid polluting the global namespace with imported modules.
+The primary benefit of this approach is that you avoid polluting the script's global namespace with values from the imported modules.

-Of note, a very rich ecosystem of modules has been built around the `require` mechanism using a package definition and the `npm` (node package manager), which connects to an [online registry at npmjs.com](npmjs.com).
+A very rich ecosystem of modules has been built around the `require` mechanism using a package definition and the `npm` (node package manager), which connects to an [online registry at npmjs.com](npmjs.com).
 Ironically the registry namespace has been flooded with more than 200,000 modules battling over appropriate titles.
 Every single 2 or 3 letter name you can imagine is taken, and most sensible names have been used for *something*, indicating a need for a better solution.

 ## What's the problem?
 So `require ("xxx")` works, but to put a fine point on it, the paradigm as implemented is pedantic overkill in an environment that otherwise just doesn't have that much rigor (or need for it).
 My criticisms in no particular order are: